 - What is the role of project coordinator in the application?
 Are there any requirements to become the project coordinator?

-The project coordinator of the application will act as the main contact point between the applicant enterprise and ITC.
-In order to ensure the smooth implementation and completion of the project, the project coordinator should be able to fully represent the applicant enterprise and be conversant with the operation and business processes of the applicant enterprise.
-As such, the project coordinator must be a responsible personnel of the applicant enterprise.
+The project coordinator of the application will act as the main contact point between the applicant and ITC.
+In order to ensure the smooth implementation and completion of the project, the project coordinator should be able to fully represent the applicant and be conversant with the operation and business processes of the applicant.
+As such, the project coordinator must be a responsible personnel of the applicant.

 - Who are eligible to apply for funding under TVP?
 Can trade associations or non-governmental organisations apply?

-Any organisations fulfilling the above requirements may also apply for the TVP.
-The Innovation and Technology Commission (ITC) reserves at all times the right to determine whether an enterprise is eligible to apply for a TVP grant.
+Any organisations fulfilling the above requirements may apply for the TVP.
+The Innovation and Technology Commission (ITC) reserves at all times the right to determine whether an entity is eligible to apply for a TVP grant.

-- Is an enterprise holding a “shell” business registration or having most of its main business operation outside Hong Kong eligible for applying TVP?
+- Is an entity holding a “shell” business registration or having most of its main business operation outside Hong Kong eligible for applying TVP?

 - Another company of my partner has successfully applied for TVP.
 Can another project of our partnership apply for TVP as well?

-Related enterprises, i.e. enterprises registered as different business under the BRO but having the same individual(s) holding 30% or more ownership in such enterprises, would be treated as one single enterprise for the purpose of calculating the cumulative funding amount (i.e. subject to the cumulative funding ceiling of $200,000).
-Applicant enterprises are required to indicate in the application form as to whether any of their related enterprises have applied for or received funding support under TVP at the time of application.
+Related entities, i.e. entities set up as different legal entities but having the same individual(s) each holding 30% or more ownership in such entities (up to the ultimate level of natural person(s) if the entities are held by corporate shareholder(s)), would be treated as one single entity for the purpose of calculating the cumulative funding amount (i.e. subject to the cumulative funding ceiling of $600,000).
+Applicants are required to indicate in the application form as to whether any of their related entities have applied for or received funding support under TVP at the time of application.